 Returning to the old ways

-I saw my first San painting at the age of 14 and asked questions that many people must ask when seeing the art for the first time: Who made them, how old are they, what do they mean and what did the artists use to create them?
-I was with my uncle, ‘Ginger’ Townley Johnson, at the time.
-Having lost my own father at a young age, I found myself drawn to this adventurous relative.
-A well-liked, humorous and eccentric man, he had become interested in rock art through his own father, Frederick Townley Johnson, who had been looking for rock paintings in the Oudsthoorn district of the Southern Cape since 1910.
-In time, Ginger and his two friends, Hyme Rabinowitz and Percy Sieff, would rediscover and document hundreds of sites throughout South Africa and particularly the Cederberg mountains in the Western Cape.
+I saw my first San painting at 14 and asked questions that many people must ask when seeing the art for the first time: Who made them, how old are they, what do they mean, and what did the artists use to create them?
+I was with my uncle, ‘Ginger’ Townley Johnson, then.
+Having lost my father at a young age, I found myself drawn to this adventurous relative.
+A well-liked, humorous and eccentric man, he had become interested in rock art through his father, Frederick Townley Johnson, who had been looking for rock paintings in the Oudsthoorn district of the Southern Cape since 1910.
+In time, Ginger and his two friends, Hyme Rabinowitz and Percy Sieff would rediscover and document hundreds of sites throughout South Africa and particularly the Cederberg mountains in the Western Cape.
 Their work began in the 1950s and continued through into the early 1990s.
 These records would eventually become part of much larger databases at universities and museums in South Africa.

 ‘It was the technology behind the paintings that beckoned me most’

 One of my uncle’s principal concerns was the art’s vulnerability to natural weathering.
-Unlike the deep limestone caves of western Europe where rock paintings are mostly shielded from harsh wind, sun and rain, the majority of sites containing rock paintings in South Africa are in shallow caves or under exposed rocky overhangs.
-This, coupled with damage to the art by people and livestock, motivated my uncle to develop a method of recording the images onto paper using a variety of techniques.
-I accompanied him on many field trips and watched him work at rock art sites and in his studio in Llandudno.
-I was fascinated by the way he would accurately re-create images we had seen weeks earlier and in rock shelters hundreds of miles away.
-Of the questions posed above about the art, it was the last one that intrigued me most.
-While the meaning and age of the images was important to me, it was questions around the technology behind the paintings that beckoned me most.
-It came to me very clearly one day that I too wanted to continue in my uncle’s footsteps by locating and documenting this fragile and irreplaceable art legacy.
+Unlike the deep limestone caves of western Europe, where rock paintings are mostly shielded from harsh wind, sun and rain, the majority of sites containing rock paintings in South Africa are in shallow caves or underexposed rocky overhangs.
+This, coupled with damage to the art by people and livestock, motivated my uncle to develop a method of recording the images onto paper using various techniques.
+I accompanied him on many field trips and watched him work at rock art sites and his studio in Llandudno.
+I was fascinated by how he would accurately re-create images we had seen weeks earlier and in rock shelters hundreds of miles away.
+Of the questions above about art, it was the last one that intrigued me most.
+While the meaning and age of the images were important to me, questions about the technology behind the paintings beckoned me the most.
+It came to me very clearly one day that I, too, wanted to continue in my uncle’s footsteps by locating and documenting this fragile and irreplaceable art legacy.
 However, instead of using commercially available paints as he was doing, I resolved to make my own paints and implements from materials I would collect in the landscape in which I so often walked.

 ‘I would need to discard the tools I was using and begin a kind of experimental archaeology’

-I found that some mountain slopes yielded various ochres that I could use as a pigment base.
-Others yielded a dark grey stone, that, when struck against another stone, yielded a very sharp cutting edge.
-A gemsbok horn when cut into segments with end caps made from the dried scrotums of a grey rhebok made a good holding vessel for my delicate feather tipped brushes.
-A component of a giraffe’s knee cap makes an excellent, lightweight holding vessel for mixed paint, naturally hollowed small loose rocks make excellent paint pots, and scapulas from animal skeletons bleached white by the sun make good mixing surfaces.
+Some mountain slopes yielded various ochres that I could use as a pigment base.
+Others yielded a dark grey stone that, when struck against another stone, yielded a very sharp cutting edge.
+A gemsbok horn, when cut into segments with end caps made from the dried scrotums of a grey rhebok, made a good holding vessel for my delicate feather-tipped brushes.
+A giraffe’s knee cap component makes an excellent, lightweight holding vessel for mixed paint, naturally hollowed small loose rocks make excellent paint pots, and scapulas from animal skeletons bleached white by the sun make good mixing surfaces.
 The landscape around me became a veritable supermarket for tools and materials.

 Colours from rock and bone

 I learned that there are four basic pigments that early cave artists had at their disposal.
-Mineral pigments such as red and yellow ochres, that are essentially iron rich clays and present as soft or semi-hard rock which can be ground into fine powder to form a very durable paint base.
+Mineral pigments, such as red and yellow ochres, are iron-rich clays and present as soft or semi-hard rock that can be ground into fine powder to form a durable paint base.
 The other two pigments are white and black.
-White comes from white clay, kaolin, raptor droppings or burnt egg shell and bone, and black comes from charcoal and manganese oxide.
+White comes from white clay, kaolin, raptor droppings or burnt eggshell and bone, and black comes from charcoal and manganese oxide.
 I divided the painting process into three stages.
-Firstly, the identification of pigments and their manufacture into a workable paint using various binding and carrying agents.
+Firstly, identifying pigments and their manufacture into a workable paint using various binding and carrying agents.
 Secondly, the collection and/or manufacture of vessels to hold the pigments and mixed paint.
-Thirdly, an array of implements that would enable me to apply the mixed paint to the surface of the rock.
+Thirdly, an array of implements would enable me to apply the mixed paint to the surface of the rock.

 ‘I have found that different animals yield different quality brushes’

-Over the years I have found that different animals yield different quality brushes, and indeed hair from different parts of the same animal can yield different types of brushes.
-Different brushes would in turn have different uses or applications at the rock face.
-Feather tipped brushes, while making good painting implements, are not as durable and do not hold as much paint as a bristle brush.
-During my own trials on rock surfaces, I have found that fat and egg make good binding agents.
-Animal blood and sap from certain plants such as the euphorbia species can also perform a binding function, while saliva, water and animal gall are good carrying agents (i.e. they hold the finely ground pigment particles in suspension, allowing the paint to be drawn out on the rock surface).
+Over the years, I have found that different animals yield different quality brushes, and hair from different parts of the animal can yield different types of brushes.
+Different brushes would, in turn, have different uses or applications at the rock face.
+Feather-tipped brushes are not as durable while making good painting implements and do not hold as much paint as a bristle brush.
+During my rock surface trials, I found that fat and egg make good binding agents.
+Animal blood and sap from certain plants, such as the euphorbia species, can also bind.
+In contrast, saliva, water and animal gall are good carrying agents (i.e. they hold the finely ground pigment particles in suspension, allowing the paint to be drawn out on the rock surface).

-It was when I was confronted with beautifully rendered polychrome roof paintings and tried to do the same with elementary implements like chewed sticks and quills, I realised that more sophisticated implements must surely have been used.
+When confronted with beautifully rendered polychrome roof paintings and tried to do the same with elementary implements like chewed sticks and quills, I realised that more sophisticated implements must surely have been used.
 These were those ‘Aha…’ moments when one sees things differently.
-The paint mix and viscosity must be just right, the painting implement itself should be of such a construction that relatively large amounts of paint could be held in a reservoir of some kind in order to be released onto the roof of a shelter in the correct manner.
+The paint mix and viscosity must be just right; the painting implement should be of such a construction that relatively large amounts of paint could be held in a reservoir of some kind to be released onto the roof of a shelter in the correct manner.

 South Africa’s immense rock art gallery

-Broadly speaking, South Africa’s geology is that of a great horseshoe of mountain ranges surrounding a relatively flat hinterland.
-From the Gifberg mountain ranges in the west to the Makabeng Plateau in the north east, one can find rock paintings in the many thousands of caves and rocky overhangs.
+Broadly speaking, South Africa’s geology is a great horseshoe of mountain ranges surrounding a relatively flat hinterland.
+From the Gifberg mountain ranges in the west to the Makabeng Plateau in the northeast, one can find rock paintings in thousands of caves and rocky overhangs.
 The Drakensberg mountain range is particularly rich in rock art.
-With its abundant rainfall and plentiful supply of flora and fauna, San communities inhabited these mountains for thousands of years and over time there was significant contact and cultural exchange between San groups and Bantu herder communities that moved into the region.
+With its abundant rainfall and plentiful supply of flora and fauna, San communities inhabited these mountains for thousands of years, and over time there was significant contact and cultural exchange between San groups and Bantu herder communities that moved into the region.
 This is evident in many aspects, one being language.
-The clicks in various Nguni speaking languages have their origins in contact with San communities.
+The clicks in various Nguni-speaking languages originate in contact with San communities.

-In 2005 I was fortunate enough to work on a project with an old man by the name of Kerrick Ntusi who had both Sotho and San genealogy.
-Kerrick was an initiation leader in his younger days and always wanted to complete a “healing of the land ceremony” for both his people and his forbears.
-He could remember his grandfather painting in a cave in Lesotho and I was tasked at the time with recording in paint under instruction from Kerrick, on a shelter wall in KwaZulu-Natal, the images that he could remember from his birth cave, as part of this ceremony.
+In 2005 I was fortunate enough to work on a project with an old man named Kerrick Ntusi, who had both Sotho and San genealogy.
+Kerrick was an initiation leader in his younger days and always wanted to complete a “healing of the land ceremony” for his people and his forbears.
+He could remember his grandfather painting in a cave in Lesotho, and I was tasked at the time with recording in the paint under instruction from Kerrick, on a sheltering wall in KwaZulu-Natal, the images that he could remember from his birth cave, as part of this ceremony.
 This was an extraordinary experience for me and one that I will always remember.

 Where to see the art

-Researchers in other countries such as Australia have found that in an area where there may be ten painted sites, it is better to only open two or three to the public.
-These are termed, “sacrificial sites” and although they are both monitored and managed, they nevertheless are susceptible to vandalism by the public.
+Researchers in other countries, such as Australia, have found that it is better to only open two or three to the public in an area where there may be ten painted sites.
+These are termed “sacrificial sites”, and although they are both monitored and managed, they nevertheless are susceptible to vandalism by the public.
 This management policy safeguards the other seven or eight sites that are not open to public viewing.
 This is the case with Christmas Shelter.

-Within two hours walk from the Kamberg Rock Art Centre is the world famous Game Pass Shelter site which is open to the public.
+Within two hours walk from the Kamberg Rock Art Centre is the world-famous Game Pass Shelter site open to the public.
 Visitors must be accompanied by a guide, who one can arrange through the Kamberg Rock Art Centre.
-On route to Game Pass Shelter, one passes the much smaller, Waterfall rock art site which also contains several rock art images.
+On route to Game Pass Shelter, one passes the much smaller Waterfall rock art site, which also contains several rock art images.

-The Christmas Shelter documentary artwork hangs at the Rock Art Research Institute at Wits University, Johannesburg today.
-Who knows when more of the panel will exfoliate from the ceiling of the cave and be lost in the accumulated debris of the shelter floor.
-The heat from periodic veld fires through the area certainly will accelerate weathering over time.
+Today, the Christmas Shelter documentary artwork hangs at the Rock Art Research Institute at Wits University, Johannesburg.
+Who knows when more of the panel will exfoliate from the cave ceiling and be lost in the accumulated debris of the shelter floor?
+The heat from periodic veld fires through the area will certainly accelerate weathering.
 In some small way, at least a moment in the painting’s life has been captured and is encapsulated behind glass in a building in Johannesburg for visitors to see.

 About the author

 STEPHEN TOWNLEY BASSET was born in Cape Town, graduating from the University of Cape Town with a Bachelor of Social Science degree.
 He is the third generation in his family to be involved in the location and documentation of rock art in Southern Africa and is today a specialist in the field.
-His primary interests lie in the accurate, full colour documentation of the art, as well as research into pigments, paints and implements used by early hunter-gatherers of the region.
+His primary interests lie in the accurate, full-colour documentation of the art and research into pigments, paints and implements used by early hunter-gatherers of the region.
 Stephen consults with farmers and landowners on the conservation and management of sites.
-He is regularly involved in the rehabilitation of rock art sites and the removal of graffiti from vandalised sites.
+He is regularly involved in rehabilitating rock art sites and removing graffiti from vandalised sites.

 Stephen lives with his wife, Karen, and their two children in Queenstown and has recently relocated his gallery and studio to the town of Cathcart on the N6 between Queenstown and East London in the Eastern Cape province of South Africa.
-It is at this studio and gallery that he will set up a display of the pigments, paints and implements both sourced and used for his paintings.
+At this studio and gallery, he will set up a display of the pigments, paints and implements both sourced and used for his paintings.
 Both original artwork and various limited edition art prints will be sold from this location.